-Five-thousand-level (5000-5999) courses are graduate courses.
-Undergraduate students may be admitted to five-thousandlevel courses if they have completed the stated prerequisite(s) or with the written permission of the instructor, chairperson of the department, or the dean of the school in which the course is offered.
+Five-thousand-level (5000-5999) courses are master's courses.
+Undergraduate students may be admitted to five-thousand-level courses if they have completed the stated prerequisite(s) or with the written permission of the instructor, chairperson of the department, director of the school, or the dean of the college in which the course is offered.
+Seven-thousand-level (7000-7999) courses are doctoral courses.
+Qualified masters' students may enroll in seven-thousand-level courses if they have completed the stated prerequisite(s) or with the written permission of the instructor, chairperson of the department, director of the school, or the dean of the college in which the course is offered.